yochaigal/cairn/resources/monsters/driver-ant.md

 # Driver Ant

-3 HP, 12 DEX, bite (d6)
+3 HP, 4 STR, 12 DEX, 1 WIL, bite (d6)

-- Giant, omnivorous black ants that build their colonies deep underground.
+- Giant, omnivorous black ants that build colonies deep underground.
-- When hungry, they will consume anything in their path.
+- Consume any edible object in their path.
-- Once in melee combat, it will not stop attacking its victim until dead.
+- Often act as a hive mind.
+Treat 2 more Driver Ants as _detachments_.